VikParuchuri/marker/README.md

 This will benchmark marker against other text extraction methods.
 It sets up batch sizes for nougat and marker to use a similar amount of GPU RAM for each.

 Omit `--nougat` to exclude nougat from the benchmark.
 I don't recommend running nougat on CPU, since it is very slow.

-# Limitations

-PDF is a tricky format, so marker will not always work perfectly.
-Here are some known limitations that are on the roadmap to address:

-- Marker will convert fewer equations to latex than nougat.
-This is because it has to first detect equations, then convert them without hallucation.
-- Whitespace and indentations are not always respected.
-- Not all lines/spans will be joined properly.
-- Only languages similar to English (Spanish, French, German, Russian, etc) are supported.
-Languages with different character sets (Chinese, Japanese, Korean, etc) are not.
-- This works best on digital PDFs that won't require a lot of OCR.
-It's optimized for speed, and limited OCR is used to fix errors.

 # Commercial usage